 Psychological / emotional health

-A healthy gut flora can also help with weight loss, skin problems such as acne, and make hair and nails healthier.
-Lactic acid bacteria help support the daily function of the trillions of bacteria that live in the stomach.
-Our bacterial friends have a well-defined role in digestion, allowing us to break down and absorb important nutrients such as magnesium, iron, copper, calcium, fats, proteins, and complex carbohydrates.
 Lactic acid bacteria also play an important role in maintaining vaginal health.
 They do this by helping to maintain a slightly acidic environment, which helps reduce the overgrowth of bacteria that could otherwise be harmful.
-This is particularly important because there are a variety of substances that can negatively affect the vaginal environment, including the use of antibiotics and contraceptives.
+This is particularly important because there are many substances that can negatively affect the vaginal environment, including the use of antibiotics and contraceptives.

 Eat plenty of foods that contain both good bacteria (also called probiotics) and nutrition for these bacteria (also called prebiotics).